hongqin/BacillusSporeCoat/README.md

 Folder tree.test  contains the topology test using the highly conserved essential genes.

-File genomes.tar.gz contain the genomes used in the spore coat projects.
-Some additional genomes were also dumped here for future studies.

 Folder compare.profiles is the working folder for orthologous profile analysis and heatmap generatin.

 Folder key.data contains some key data used in the spore coat project.